-During the time when an Enter & View visit is taking place a Healthwatch Rochdale staff member will be on duty.
+Enter & View visits will be led by a Healthwatch Rochdale staff member.

 Healthwatch Rochdale run an annual work programme of Enter and View visits, these Enter and View visits run throughout a financial year.
 The programme of work will cover several visits to various sites offering the same services but possibly different providers.
 Further information on this year's Enter and View programme can be found on the Healthwatch Rochdale website www.healthwatchrochdale.org.uk